-The obtained experimental data show that solution concentration of Co (II) ions reduces with increase in the temperature indicating an endothermic nature of the sorption processes, while the time required reaching equilibrium remains practically unaffected.
+The obtained experimental data in previous research show that solution concentration of Co (II)

+ions reduces with increase in the temperature indicating an endothermic nature of the sorption processes, while the time required reaching equilibrium remains practically unaffected.
 Increase in the adsorption capacity with temperature suggests that active centers on the surface available for adsorption increase with temperature.